-Originally established as a cattle ranch during Tanzania's colonial period, Manyara Ranch remains an operating ranch with a relatively small herd of beef cattle and black-headed sheep.
+Originally established as a cattle ranch during Tanzania's colonial period, Manyara Ranch remains an operating ranch with a relatively small number of beef cattle and black-headed sheep.
 It is located in the middle of the crucial Kwakuchinja wildlife corridor connecting Lake Natron, Ngorongoro and Manyara wildlife areas to the Tarangire ecosystem and the Maasailands to the South.
-During 2000, the African Wildlife Foundation (AWF) obtained management and conservation rights to the ranch to protect these wildlife corridors.
+During 2000, African Wildlife Foundation (AWF) secured management and conservation rights to the ranch to protect these wildlife corridors.
 In so doing, they established a working relationship with the Maasai, developing their community conservation projects and rehabilitating the ranch itself.
 The ranch is held in Trust by the Tanzania Land Conservation Trust (TLCT) for the benefit of the local communities and Tanzania.

 To help sustain Manyara Ranch, a tourism development program was initiated which now offers facilities for visitors to experience the wildlife and culture in and around this vital wilderness area.
 Guests can enjoy a range of activities, some of which are rarely offered elsewhere in Tanzania.